If your 2021 fitness goals are unappealing, you could do worse than take a look at this London-based regime from an unlikely guru.

 Yes.
 That Jonathan Swift (1667-1745).
 Author of numerous satirical and political works, most famously Gulliver’s Travels.
 A man who grappled with various maladies throughout his life, while wearing heavy clerical garb.
 It would be hard to imagine a less likely fitness instructor.
 There is no ‘Lean like the Dean’ workout pamphlet in his 14 volumes of collected prose works.
 But Swift was a lifelong advocate of health and exercise in his native Ireland.
 And during one his lengthy stays in London, between 1710 and 1715, Swift led a one-man exercise revolution which feels surprisingly modern.
 There was even step-counting of a sort.
-I road tested some of his workout earlier this year, and it stands up very well today.
+I road tested some of his workout earlier in 2020, and it stands up very well today.

 Time to limber up.